Does Orange Juice Cause Gas or Bloating? Why? - Cuisine Seeker

 Most, if not all fruit juices in the US are pasteurized.
 However, this isn’t always the case for other countries.

-Pasteurized juices are basically free from any bacteria that could spoil the juice or cause harm to humans.
+Pasteurized juices are basically free from any bad bacteria that could spoil the juice or cause harmful effects to humans.
 On the other hand, unpasteurized juices can contain bacteria or other organisms like yeast because they were not heated (source: Michigan State University).

 If these organisms are present in the juice, they can act on the fructose in the juice.
 Fermentation could commence and hence the production of alcohol.